 - Make sure to let the enemy overcommit to gank before you show for a countergank.
 You don’t want to let your teammates die of course, but you don’t want the enemy to disengage for free either.

-- If your champion has crowd control, using it on the Scuttle Crab lowers the crab’s resistances and makes it easier to kill.
+- If your champion has crowd control, using it on the Rift Scuttler destroys its shield, making it quicker to kill.

 - The rate at which a large monster objective takes damage is not constant.
 This can make it very hard to time your Smite.
 Try to communicate with your team to burst objectives at the same time with your Smite to give you better odds of securing the objective.